 When you see what your client is doing through a release or the content they’re posting on their page, like participation in a company charity day, give them a shout-out on your page.
-If you’re trying to create stronger engagement, always stay informed.
+If you’re trying to create stronger client engagement, always stay informed.

 2. Create Content That Will Draw in Your Clients

 Content can be a great way to draw eyes to your social media, website or personal channels, and gives you another way to connect with your clients.

 Writing blogs gives people reasons to come to your channels; not just for the normal sales pitch, but to hear from other industry professionals, your company’s views on current topics and more.
 Source content from your management, long-time sales professionals, or anyone that can create content on industry trends, tips and Q&As.

 Voice is another channel to reach your clients.
 Podcasts can help you reach a new audience that may not be active on social media or doesn’t have time to read a blog.
 Podcast topics can include recapping your blogs or Q&As.
 Consider involving your clients with content development too.
 Whether it’s an interview or just getting their view industry point view, it shows that you value them as a client and appreciate their insight.